 Projects: You will be working with research mentors at Hope College on one of several research projects.
 These projects are listed below:

-- Algoraph: The Graph Algorithms Framework with Chuck Cusack
+- Algorithms for Graph Pebbling with Chuck Cusack

 - Modeling Bacterial Metabolism and Genetic Regulation with Matt DeJongh

-- Realtime Identification of Structures with a Mobile Phone with Mike Jipping
+- Assistive Technology with Android on Mobile Phones with Mike Jipping

 Application DetailsAn online application, a transcript of all undergraduate work, and a letter of recommendation from a faculty member must be submitted on or before